jcbrinfo/bakfile/README.md

    `src/tk.backfile_users/root/ssh-auth-keys/` as explained in the “Files” section.

-2. Run `make RSYNC_PORT=<host port> install`,
+2. Run `make GNUPG_HOMEDIR=<.gnupg> RSYNC_PORT=<host port> install`,
+   replacing `<.gnupg>` and `<host port>` by the appropriate values.
-   replacing `<host port>` by the port on the host that will be used to connect to the server.
+   `<.gnupg>` corresponds to the absolute path to the directory in the host where to put GnuPG data. `<host port>` is the port on the host that will be used to connect to the server.
 When possible, you should not use well-known ports in order to limit the number of connections from software that look for vulnerable servers.

 The last step will also generate a POSIX shell script named `./compose`.
 This script is a wrapper around Docker Compose that sets the values of the `-f` and